 For the historical period, groups that have limited computational capacities may choose to report only part of the full period, but including at least 1961-2005.
 All other periods should be reported completely.
 For those models that do not represent changes in human influences, those influences should be held fixed at 2005 levels throughout all Group 1 (cf. 2005soc marked as dashed blue lines in Fig. 1) and Group 2 simulations.
 Group 3 will be identical to Group 2 for these models and thus does not require additional simulations.
 Models that do not include human influences at all should nevertheless run the Group 1 and Group 2 simulation, since these simulations will still allow for an exploration of the effects of climate change compare to pre-industrial climate, and will also allow for a better assessment of the relative importance of human impacts versus climate impacts.
 These runs should be named as nosoc simulations.

 The regional-scale simulations are performed for 12 large river basins.
 In six river basins (Tagus, Niger, Blue Nile, Ganges, Upper Yangtze and Darling) water management (dams/reservoirs, water abstraction) will be implemented.
 In the other six river basins, human influences such as LU changes, dams and reservoirs, and water abstraction is not relevant (Upper Yellow, Upper Amazon) or negligible (Rhine, Lena, Upper Mississippi), and can be ignored.
 Apart from this, regional water simulations should follow the global water simulations to allow for a cross-scale comparison of the simulations.
 The focus lakes for the local lake models are located within the focus river basins and listed in section 5.2.

-Table 10 ISIMIP2b scenarios for global and regional water simulations.
+Table 9 ISIMIP2b scenarios for global and regional water simulations.
 Option 2 only if option 1 not possible.

-Experiment Input pre-industrial 1661-1860 historical 1861-2005 future 2006-2099 extended future 2100-2299 no climate change, pre-industrial CO_2 Climate & CO 2 picontrol picontrol picontrol picontrol I varying LU & human influences up to 2005, Human Option 1: 1860soc Option 1: histsoc 2005505 then fixed at 2005 levels thereafter & LU Option 2: 2005soc Option 2: 2005soc 2003300 2003300 RCP2.6 climate & CO 2 Climate & CO 2 historical rcp26 rcp26 II varying LU & human influences then fixed at 2005 levels therea varying LU & human influences up to 2005, Human & LU Experiment I an Option 1: histsoc 2005soc 2005505 then fixed at 2005 levels thereafter Option 2: 2005soc 2003300 RCP6.0 climate & CO 2 Climate & CO 2 Experiment I Experiment II rcp60 not simulated varying LU & human influences up to 2005, then fixed at 2005 levels thereafter Experiment 2005soc not sindiated no climate change, pre-industrial CO_2 Climate & CO 2 picontrol picontrol IV V varying human influences & LU up to 2100 (RCP2.6), then fixed at 2100 levels thereafter Experiment I Experiment I rcp26soc 2100rcp26soc v no climate change, pre-industrial CO 2 Climate & CO 2 Experiment I Experiment I picontrol not simulated varying human influences & LU (RCP6.0) Human & LU rcp60soc RCP2.6 climate & CO 2 Climate & CO 2 rcp26 rcp26 VI varying human influences & LU up to 2100 (RCP2.6), then fixed at 2100 levels thereafter Human & LU Experiment I Experiment II rcp26soc 2100rcp26soc RCP6.0 climate & CO 2 - Fundationant I Experiment II rcp60 not simulated varying human influences & LU (RCP6.0) Human & LU Experiment ii rcp60soc not simulated
+Experiment Input pre-industrial 1661-1860 historical 1861-2005 future 2006-2099 extended future 2100-2299 no climate change, pre-industrial CO 2 Climate & CO 2 picontrol picontrol picontrol picontrol ı varying LU & human influences up to 2005, then Human & Option 1: 1860soc Option 1: histsoc fixed at 2005 levels thereafter LU Option 2: 2005soc Option 2: 2005soc 2005soc 2005soc RCP2.6 climate & CO 2 Climate & CO 2 historical rcp26 rcp26 II varying LU & human influences up to 2005, then Human & LU Experiment I Option 1: histsoc 2005soc 2005soc I fixed at 2005 levels thereafter Option 2: 2005soc III RCP6.0 climate & CO 2 Climate & CO 2 Experiment I Evperiment II rcp60 not simulated varying LU & human influences up to 2005, then fixed at 2005 levels thereafter Human & LU Laperiment Experiment II 2005soc not simulated IV no climate change, pre-industrial CO 2 Climate & CO 2 Experiment I Experiment I picontrol picontrol varying human influences & LU up to 2100 (RCP2.6), then fixed at 2100 levels thereafter Human & rcp26soc 2100rcp26soc V no climate change, pre-industrial CO 2 Climate & CO 2 Evnoriment I picontrol not simulated V varying human influences & LU (RCP6.0) Human & Experiment I Experiment I rcp60soc not simulated VI RCP2.6 climate & CO 2 Climate & CO 2 - Experiment I Experiment II rcp26 rcp26 VI varying human influences & LU up to 2100 (RCP2. then fixed at 2100 levels thereafter Experiment Experiment rcp26soc 2100rcp26soc VII RCP6.0 climate & CO 2 Climate & CO 2 Experiment I Experiment II гср60 not simulated VII varying human influences & LU (RCP6.0) Human & Laperiment слреннени п rcp60soc not simulated